Pranshu1902/Breakout-Sixth-Sense-Advanced-Version/README.md

 Note- I have added a 2 second delay in the beginning so that you can adjust the window size as per you.
 Don't think that your PC is hanging with my game.

 NOTE- Currently I have set the speed of ball to 5 so that you are able to get used to this game.
 Once you feel like you have mastered it, increase the speed to 10

+As you play, the length of the board decreases so does the speed of the board

 I challenge you to win the game
 Enjoy